james-r-parker/simulation/README.md

 - **Efficient Foragers**: Navigate complex environments like pros
 - **Defensive Specialists**: Protect the colony from threats
 - **Migration Experts**: Lead mass movements to better territories

+## 🎮 Game Overview

+### What Is This?

+Blob Evolution is an **artificial life simulation** where digital organisms evolve through neuroevolution.
+Each agent (blob) has:
+- A **recurrent neural network brain** that processes sensory input
+- **Sensor rays** that detect food, obstacles, and other agents
+- **Energy system** that requires constant food consumption
+- **Reproduction system** that passes genes to offspring
+- **Specialization types** that evolve unique survival strategies

+### Core Mechanics

+**Survival**: Agents must find food to maintain energy.
+Energy depletes over time through movement and metabolic costs.
+When energy reaches zero, the agent dies.

+**Reproduction**: Successful agents can reproduce when they have sufficient energy and meet maturity requirements.
+Offspring inherit neural network weights from parents with mutations.

+**Evolution**: Agents with higher fitness scores (based on survival, reproduction, food consumption, and exploration) are more likely to pass their genes to the next generation.

+**Specialization**: Five distinct agent types evolve:
+- **Foragers** (Lime): Specialized in finding and consuming food efficiently
+- **Predators** (Red): Specialized in hunting other agents for energy
+- **Reproducers** (Cyan): Specialized in mating and creating offspring
+- **Scouts** (Yellow): Specialized in long-range sensing and exploration
+- **Defenders** (Orange): Specialized in defending territory and allies

+### Environmental Systems

+**Seasons**: The world cycles through spring, summer, fall, and winter (60 seconds each).
+Each season affects:
+- Temperature modifiers (winter is colder, summer is hotter)
+- Reproduction rates (spring is breeding season)
+- Energy drain multipliers (winter is harsher)
+- Food scarcity (winter has less food)

+**Temperature System**: Agents have internal temperature that affects:
+- Movement efficiency (optimal range: 40-65°)
+- Energy loss (extreme temperatures increase metabolic costs)
+- Reproduction success (extreme temperatures suppress reproduction)

+**Nutrient Cycling**: When agents die, they create fertile zones that increase food spawning in that area, creating a realistic ecosystem cycle.

+**Pheromone Communication**: Agents can leave chemical trails that signal:
+- Food locations
+- Danger zones
+- Reproduction opportunities

+**Dynamic Obstacles**: 25 moving obstacles create navigation challenges and force agents to develop pathfinding strategies.

+### How Evolution Works

+1. **Initial Population**: Random agents with random neural network weights spawn
+2. **Natural Selection**: Agents that survive longer, eat more, and reproduce more have higher fitness
+3. **Gene Pool**: Top-performing agents are saved to persistent gene pools
+4. **Reproduction**: New agents are created from gene pool parents via:
+   - **Crossover**: Combining weights from two parents
+   - **Mutation**: Random changes to weights (adaptive rates based on fitness)
+5. **Specialization**: Agents evolve different strategies based on their specialization type
+6. **Validation**: Elite agents undergo rigorous multi-run testing before being saved

+### Agent Behaviors

+Agents make decisions based on their neural network processing:
+- **Perception**: Sensor rays detect nearby food, obstacles, agents, and world boundaries
+- **Memory**: Recurrent networks remember previous frames (60 frames = ~1 second)
+- **Decision Making**: Network outputs control:
+  - Thrust direction and intensity
+  - Rotation speed
+  - Sprint activation
+  - Reproduction desire
+  - Attack behavior
+- **Learning**: Successful behaviors are encoded in neural weights and passed to offspring

 ---